Art of Murder: Hunt for the Puppeteer: Spain

-Marseilles
+Marseille

-When she arrives at Marseilles, she goes through a gate behind the house in which Louis Carrot is living.
+When she arrives at Marseille, she goes through a gate behind the house in which Louis Carrot is living.
 She climbs the wall, and then opens a window in a basement by using a glass cutter.
 In the basement, she finds Jack Dupree tied and gagged.
 She takes the gag from his mouth, and asks him some questions.
 From him she learns that Louis Carrot is a puppeteer, and that Jack is an eyewitness to the second victim, Jacquiline, his mistress.
 He tells her that the killer let him live when he and Nicole were on a bridge.
 It was Louis that was on the motorcycle trying to eliminate Nicole from participating in the investigation.
 After the chat, she goes to the kitchen stove, under which she finds a coin and a key.
 She then goes upstairs to open one of the doors.
 She gets past the security guard by sneaking around him.
 As soon as she enters the room she locks the door, upon fear that the guard might hear her at any time.
 She goes to the fireplace, on top of which she finds a picture of the killer and Marc Taine.
 Nicole discovers that Louis is Marc Taine's brother.
 She then finds a secret compartment behind the bookcase, namely a door that leads to a room.
 Inside the room she finds the second fragment of the map.
 After that she runs to the door and tries to unlock it, but the key gets stuck.
 She then takes a statue that is standing on the fireplace, and wraps it into a map, both of which she then tosses out the window.

 After that, she opens the door and sees the two guards with two dobermans.
 The guards start to interrogate her about her visit, and accuse her of sneaking in without an appointment, which she lied to them about.
 After not getting the information they want, the guards make a bet to each other: They will send the dogs to chase after Nicole, as she tries to climb over the wall.
 The chances that she will succeed, in the guards' opinion, are zero.
 She begins to run, picks up the statue from the ground, and jumps onto a rope.
 Nick, her coworker, that has just arrived, rescues her from behind the wall.
 Nick suggests her to fly to Havana, Cuba, where she will be safe, and she will find plenty of information on Marc Taine, who turns out to have ancestry in Cuba.
 Nick gives her the number which she'll need to call to arrange the flight.
 Nicole goes to a phone booth, calls the number given to her by Nick, and receives a call back confirming that her tickets for the flight are ordered, and that she will fly to Havana from Provence Airport.